mit-flame/www/content/prospective.md

 I love hearing what folks at MIT are working on!
 Drop me [an email][rachit-email], and we'll set up some time to chat.

-## Postdocs
+## Postdocs & Visitors

-I am generally not accepting postdoc applications.
+I am generally not accepting postdoc or visitor applications.
 However, if you think we are an *exceptionally good* match, please:
-1. Drop me an email with a concise description of your research and what projects you would like to pursue at FLAME.
+* Drop me an email with a concise description of your research and what projects you would like to pursue at FLAME.
-2. Ask your advisor to email me with a letter of recommendation.
+* Ask your advisor to email me with a letter of recommendation.

 [eecs-app]: https://www.eecs.mit.edu/academics/graduate-programs/admission-process/
 [gaap]: https://oge.mit.edu/community-diversity/prospective-students/graduate-application-assistance-programs-gaap/